ChaoticByte/mint/README.md

 # Converter

-To convert mint to html, use the `mint2html.py` commandline tool.
+To convert MINT to HTML, use the `mint2html.py` command-line tool.

 ## Supported platforms